rajaashb/To-Do-List-App/README.md

 - Navigate to the project directory: (example) cd To-Do-List-App

-- Run the app: python todo.py
+- Run the app: python "to-do list.py"

 ---------